 Net migration exceeded natural change for most of the past two decades

-Population estimates show that net migration was a major component of population growth over the past two decades (Figure 1), making up 60% of population growth from 2004 to 2022.
-Natural change—i.e. the difference between the number of births and deaths—has remained positive throughout the last two decades but has fallen since 2011.
+Population estimates show that net migration was a major component of population growth over the past two decades, making up 65% of UK population growth from 2004 to 2023 (Figure 1).
+Natural change—i.e., the difference between the number of births and deaths—has declined since 2011, and fell into negative territory in 2023.
+As a result, net migration has accounted for 98% of population growth since 2020.

 Figure 1

-ONS figures show that in 2022, 30.3% of births in England and Wales were to non-UK born mothers.
-This is higher than the share of non-UK born people in England and Wales, primarily because non-UK born women are more likely to be of childbearing age.
-The estimated total fertility rate of foreign-born women living in England or Wales has declined over the past ten years to just below the ‘replacement rate’ and stood at 2.03 in 2021, the latest year with available data.
-This compared to 1.54 for UK-born women.
-Note that these figures include non-UK born women regardless of how long they have lived in the UK.
+ONS figures show that in 2024, 34% of births in England and Wales were to non-UK-born mothers.
+This is higher than the share of non-UK-born people in England and Wales, primarily because non-UK-born women are more likely to be of childbearing age.
+The estimated total fertility rate of foreign-born women living in England or Wales has declined over the past ten years to just below the ‘replacement rate’ (2.08) and stood at 2.03 in 2021, the latest year with available data.
+This is compared to 1.54 for UK-born women.
+Note that these figures include non-UK-born women regardless of how long they have lived in the UK.

-The UK population is projected to grow to approximately 76.6 million by mid-2046
+The UK population is projected to grow to approximately 76.6 million by mid-2047

-The most recent population figures from the Office for National Statistics projected that the UK population would grow to 76.6 million by mid-2046 (Figure 2).
-They assumed that net migration would average 315,000 in the long term, starting from mid-2027, i.e. a decline from the unusually high net migration levels seen immediately after the pandemic.
-The projected rate of growth between mid-2021 and mid-2046 (14.2%, equivalent to 9.5 million people) is lower than the rate of growth seen in the previous 25 years, from mid-1996 to mid-2021 (15.2%).
+The most recent population figures from the Office for National Statistics projected that the UK population would grow to 76.6 million by mid-2047 (Figure 2).
+They assumed that net migration would average 340,000 in the long term, starting from mid-2027, i.e. a decline from the unusually high net migration levels seen immediately after the pandemic, but higher than levels during the 2010s.
+The projected rate of growth between mid-2022 and mid-2047 (12.9%, equivalent to 8.9 million people) is lower than the rate of growth seen in the previous 25 years, from mid-1997 to mid-2022 (16%).

 Figure 2

-The projected population increase from the 2021-based projections can be broken down into three components: the natural change that would occur if net migration was zero during the projection period; the direct contribution of post-2021 net migration (i.e. the number of individuals who will migrate to the UK minus the number of those who will leave the country); and the indirect contribution of post-2021 net migration, i.e. its effect on natural change.
+The projected population increase can be broken down into three components: the natural change that would occur if net migration was zero during the projection period; the direct contribution of post-2022 net migration (i.e., the number of individuals who will migrate to the UK minus the number of those who will leave the country); and the indirect contribution of post-2022 net migration (i.e., its effect on natural change).

 However, ONS population projections are sensitive to different assumptions about net migration.
-In their 2018-based projections, for example, the UK population after 25 years was projected to be 2.7 million (or 4%) higher in a scenario where net migration was 290,000 per year, compared to its central scenario, which assumed net migration of 190,000 per year.
+The UK population was projected to be 2.4 million (or 3%) higher in 2037 under a scenario where net migration was 525,000 per year, compared to its central scenario, which assumed net migration of 340,000 per year.

 Demographic and migration trends differ considerably across the four UK constituent nations, and future population scenarios reflect these differences.
-According to the ONS’s 2020-based principal projection, published in January 2023, England would experience the fastest population growth, at 9% over the 25-year forecast period.
-Wales and Scotland were projected to have slower rates of increase, at 5% and 1% respectively.
+Under the ONS’s principal projection, England and Wales would experience the fastest population growth, at 14% and 10% respectively, between 2022 and 2047.
+Scotland and Northern Ireland were projected to have slower rates of increase over the same period, at 6% and 1% respectively.

 Figure 3